eliandoran/moo-machine/README.md

 ## Summary
 ### Features
-It was designed to be run at startup.
-Once every minute it will:
+Once started, the application will do the following every minute:

  1. Change the desktop wallpaper to one of the eight predefined wallpapers featuring cows.
  2. Play between one and six sounds of cows mooing.

 If you want to have a look, the wallpapers and the sounds used are located in the [Resources](Resources) folder.

+It was designed to be run at startup and it remains dormant until the system date is April 1st.
+If the application is run either manually or at startup on another date, it will exit immediately.

 ### Dependencies
 The application was developed in Delphi 7, which allows it to work without any dependencies in most Windows operating systems.